Online conformal inference with retrospective adjustment for faster adaptation to distribution shift: Simulation Study

-over the same moving window, where $\hat{C}_s$ is a prediction interval at time $s$.
-As shown in \cref{fig::fig_one_rep}, the local coverage of RetroAdj remains close to the target coverage even after the distribution shifts occurring at $t=251$, although the other three methods struggle to adapt.
+over a moving window of 250 time steps, where $\hat{C}_s$ is a prediction interval at time $s$. \cref{fig::fig_one_rep} shows that the local coverage of RetroAdj remains close to the target coverage even after the distribution shifts occuring at $t=251$, although the other methods struggle to adapt.
 Moreover, the interval width rapidly contracts over time.
-These results demonstrate that the RetroAdj achieves strong adaptivity and stability in both settings.
+These results demonstrate that RetroAdj achieves strong adaptivity and stability in both settings.

-Lastly, we conduct a simulation to illustrate the robustness of the proposed RetroAdj to the choice of the step size in the ACI algorithm.
-As shown in \cref{fig::robust}, RetroAdj shows superior performance with a single ACI instance, even under the least favorable setting of $\gamma$, outperforming the forward conformal inference method equipped with the tuning strategy of DtACI.
-RetroAdj maintains coverage consistently around 0.9, whereas FW-KRR tends to over coverage due to excessively wide intervals.